gmfmi/searchinGhost/README.md

 in real-time to your users (a.k.a "search-as-you-type").
 We also take care about minimizing network loads by relying on the browser `localStorage` only sending requests when necessary.

-You blog is in Cyrillic, Chinese, Korean, Greek, Indian or any other non-latin languague?
+You blog is in Cyrillic, Chinese, Korean, Greek, Indian or any other non-latin language?
 No worries, it is supported, see the [dedicated section](#language-settings).

 *__BONUS__: if you like the concept but you would like to install it quickly and easily (in less than 3 minutes, really!), please visit the [SearchinGhostEasy project](https://github.com/gmfmi/searchinghost-easy).*